-Using the ◀ ▶ buttons, choose a frequency between 25 Hz - 160 Hz suitable for the low frequency capability of the speakers in your system.
-If you are using THX certified speakers, the crossover should be set to 80 Hz.
+Using the ◀ ▶ buttons, choose a frequency between 25 Hz - 160 Hz that approximates the low frequency capability of the speakers in your system.
+Doing so will provide the best blend between the subwoofer and the other speakers in your system.
+If you are using THX certified speakers, this should be set to 80 Hz.